xxv/rfid_front_door/README.md

 added to a group, which could be switched to on when that party is happening.
 Or one could use it to only allow a limited number people in during the evening, but allow more in during the day.

-I live near Boston and our public transit system uses these cards for regular users of the subway.
-This means that everyone I know has one already in their pocket, so it makes it very easy to give any of my friends access.
-Also, the city gives out the cards for free, so it's easy to get your hands on unused ones just by looking for them in the subway stations.

 Below are some details if you'd like to build one yourself.
 I was going for style, compactness, and better control over a quick hack, so there are many